 Strong immune system not only protects you against colds and flus, but also to keeps you away from chronic viral infections such as hepatitis, herpes, and stands guard against the biggest fear of all: cancers.
 So how could you tell that your system is low?
 Here are nine signs of low immune system

 Not everyone has the same signs of compromised health, but having at least one of the signs below should make you wonder about your body defenses.

 Frequent colds – a sign of low immunity

 If it happens that you catch colds frequently, are sensitive to cold and have frequent sore throat your immune system is likely compromised.
 Being sensitive to cold weather and catching cold frequently could be due to low body temperature.
 You can check your core temperature in the morning when still lying in bed under covers.
 A normal oral body temperature that supports strong immune system should not read below 36.3°C (97.3 °F).

 Lower body temperature invites viruses.
 Rhinovirus, a common cold virus has the fastest replication rate at 33°C (91°F), so the lower your body temperature the more likely you are to become a host to the virus.
 Focusing on raising core temperature to boost immune system makes sense.
-Immune system boosters in the kitchen.
 Exercise is great for that.
-Every time you move body temperature goes up automatically boosting immune system.
+Every time you move body temperature goes up automatically boosting body defenses.
 But exercise is not the only way to boost temperature.
-Foods can change body temperature as well.

 - coconut and